Donders-Institute/bidscoin/README.md

       bidseditor.py /project/bids -t bidsmap_dccn.yaml
       bidseditor.py /project/bids -b my/custom/bidsmap.yaml

-The bidseditor will launch a graphical user interface that will allow you to edit [..].
-It gives you the opportunity to inspect the resulting `bidsmap.yaml` file to see if all data types / runs were recognized correctly with proper BIDS labels before doing the actual conversion to BIDS.
-Unexpected mappings or poor BIDS labels can be found if your bidstraining or the bidsmap file that was provided to you was incomplete.
+The bidseditor will launch a graphical user interface that will allow you to edit the `bidsmap.yaml` file that was produced by the `bidsmapper.py`. to see if all data types / runs were recognized correctly with proper BIDS labels before doing the actual conversion to BIDS.
+Unexpected mappings or poor BIDS labels can be found if your custom / site-specific bidsmap template file was incomplete.
 You can of course also directly edit the `bidsmap.yaml` file yourself, for instance by changing some of the automatically generated BIDS labels to your needs (e.g. "task_label").

 <a name="bidseditor-example">![Bidseditor example](./docs/bidseditor_main.png)</a>
 *Bidseditor example.
 The left panel shows [..]*